Top SaaS Companies (2023)

 CEO: Sasan Goodrazi

-With over 14,200 employees, Intuit’s core business is financial software.
+What they do: With over 18,200 employees, Intuit’s core business is financial software.
 The company currently owns five SaaS products: TurboTax, QuickBooks, Mint, Credit Karma and Mailchimp.
 Intuit serves over 100 million users across these five services.

 45. ServiceNow